jeffbowman/ansible-dev-provision/README.md

     to a different wallpaper every 10 minutes
 * if these files aren't available, update the roles to not use them (see the user-config role)
 * `vagrant up --provision`
+* In the event something goes wrong, sometimes trying the provisioning again will work on the second try, if needed try running `vagrant provision` while the virtual machine is still running.
+However, it is important to read and understand the error message on the screen as this may not be the correct response in all cases.

 ### Final Steps